whblondeau/gyre/finding_flotsam.md

 “A woman to the foretop to watch our guide!
 Those off watch, come forward and see what manner of guide Arusimaté gives us!”

-Out ahead of thee _Ragfin_ some hundred and fifty yards swam a shark of unbelievable size.
+Out ahead of the _Ragfin_ some hundred and fifty yards swam a shark of unbelievable size.
 Its dorsal fin stood clear of the water, perhaps half the height of a woman.

 Later, Eastwind asked permission to speak to the Captain.
 She, still in a great good mood, allowed it.